sentientglitch/sentientglitch/README.md

 ☆ pokemon fans and possibly marvel rivals fans interact pls

-☆ also if youd like, leave a message on my strawpage!! it has a ton more info on it lol
+☆ also if youd like, check out and leave a message on my strawpage!! it has a ton more info on it lol

 ![](https://github.com/user-attachments/assets/0d17f3d9-231f-4b60-a088-15e233bc76f7)